pci/primalTest/README.md

     pFactors - [Array] a list of prime factors pFactorize - [Object] Where the keys are the prime factors and the values are their respective factor number

+During coding the factorize is calculated anyway, so it's added as an additional feature.

 ## Testing

 Tests use [mocha](http://mochajs.org/) and can be run with: